 Calculated by independent regulatory authority

 Updated on regular basis

+Policy Decision: Use of POLR rate structure for Proxy $G

+Policy Decision: Single, ERCOT-wide Proxy $G, Simple Average of TDUs

 Which customers are eligible to be settled under $G?

-$G is designed to work for customers on standard, flat retail pricing
+Customers eligible for LMP-Proxy $G must not receive compensation for DR capability through a REP rate or other means. $G is expected to cover the majority of customers on fixed price retail contracts.

-If $G is applied to customers on time varying pricing where retail rate is substantially higher than $G during curtailment events you get the “too low” problem described above—too much demand response, missing revenue for REP
+If $G is applied to customers already on event driven DR retail rate or if the customer is exposed to varying retail prices that are substantially higher than $G during curtailment events you get the “too low” problem described above—too much demand response, missing revenue for REP

 Creates the “double payment to the customer,” potentially over-incentivizing DR and creating market inefficiencies